Available 24X7 Call For Free Consultation (281) 587-1111

 By failing to provide for insurance reform at the same time as tort reform, the Texas legislature ensures that insurance companies are dealing from a position of strength when attempting to dictate to Texas families who have been inadvertently injured through no fault of their own.

-Consumers in Texas may want to contact their state representative and tell them they want insurance reform for Texas.
+Consumers in Texas may want to contact their state representative and express their desire for insurance reform.
 This would require insurance carriers to spend a set percentage of dollars collected from Texas families on actual Texas claims.

 Such reform ensures fair claims handling practices and reduces the insurance premiums for Texas consumers.